Home » NeuroLens: AR-assisted Neurosurgery

 NeuroLens: AR-assisted Neurosurgery

 Our current setup includes six Optitrack cameras that use optical markers for real-time tracking and HoloLens 2 as an AR device.
-Optitrack tracks four rigid-body models: a surgical tool, a HoloLens 2 headset, a phantom head model, and a localization marker.
+Optitrack tracks four rigid-body models: 1) surgical tool, 2) HoloLens 2 headset, 3) phantom head model, and 4) localization marker.
 Optimal numbers of optical markers are attached to each model for accurate and stable tracking from Optitrack.
-The localization marker model is used for the calibration between two different coordinate systems of the Optitrack system and HoloLens 2.
+The localization marker model is used to compute the transformation of world coordinates between the Optitrack system and HoloLens 2 [VRW’22].

 While registration of the ventricle hologram inside the skull enhances the surgeon’s limited field of view, there is still a lack of guidance about the surgical task provided to the surgeon.
 The catheter trajectory needs to be determined by identifying anatomical landmarks and carefully calculated by checking the angle and depth of the catheter insertion.
-Thus, we integrate a marker-based tool tracking of the EVD catheter that enables contextual guidance such as the distance to the target or the angle of the catheter trajectory calculated in real-time.
+We integrated AR-based contextual guidance by tracking the EVD catheter to aid the catheter projection and the targeting of the foramen of Monro.
+We evaluated the impact of contextual guidance provided by NeuroLens on surgical performance by conducting an IRB-approved study with 33 medical students (recruited from Duke University and UNC Chapel Hill School of Medicine) and 9 neurosurgeons (from Department of Neurosurgery) [ISMAR’22][TVCG’24].

 Related Publications